prstrive/GenS/README.md

 bash ./scripts/finetune.sh --resume <your CKPT path>
 ```

-You can change the scene and view through the `--scene` and `ref_view` command directly or through modifying the configuration file.
+You can change the scene and view through the `--scene` and `--ref_view` command directly or through modifying the configuration file.

 #### 2. BlendedMVS fine-tuning